How Did Chris Kattan Break His Neck? ‘DWTS’ Star Won’t Give Details On Injury

 Chris Kattan has made headlines in the past for his sometimes bizarre behavior, which he has blamed on the painkillers he was prescribed after surgery.
 Kattan was also arrested for a prescription drug-related DUI in 2014.

-With four scary surgeries under his belt, Kattan revealed that he would not have been able to compete on Dancing With the Stars five or 10 years ago (he has been asked to do the show twice before), but said he’s now ready to go.
+With four scary surgeries under his belt, Kattan revealed that he would not have been able to compete on Dancing with the Stars five or 10 years ago (he has been asked to do the show twice before), but the comedian said he’s now ready to go.

 “At that time I wasn’t ready for it yet, physically,” Chris revealed.
 “I had to be at the right level of health and spirit and all that.
 [Now] it’s perfect timing.”